Jettcodey/unity-peak-project-patcher/README.md

 This tool is a game wrapper on top of the [Unity Project Patcher Fork](https://github.com/Jettcodey/unity-project-patcher) by Jettcodey.

-This wrapper allows you to rip a build of PEAK with all its extracted assets/scripts/etc to then generatee a project for usage in the Unity editor.
+This wrapper allows you to rip a build of PEAK with all its extracted assets/scripts/etc to then generate a project for usage in the Unity editor.

 > [!IMPORTANT]
 > This tool does not distribute game files.
 It simply works off of your copy of the game!